-You are required to make employer contributions if you have a safe harbor or SIMPLE 401(k) plan.
+You must make employer contributions if you have a safe harbor or SIMPLE 401(k) plan.
 Keep in mind that there can be penalties for late 401(k) contributions.

 For most 401(k) plans, you need to file Form 5500, Annual Return/Report of Employee Benefit Plan (Form 5500-SF or Form 5500-EZ if applicable).
-This annual return is done electronically.
+File this annual return electronically.

 Keep in mind that the price you pay for a 401(k) plan doesn’t stop with setting it up.